 Final Thought

-React’s architectural decisions have created a new attack surface that looks like gibberish to standard tooling.
-This extension makes it legible.
-Install it, add RSC endpoints to your enumeration workflow, and move on.
+React’s architectural decisions have created attack surface that looks like gibberish to humans and standard tooling.
+This extension helps makes it legible.
+Though the React authors will probably invent something new to parse next month anyway.

 Check it out at https://github.com/Adversis/nextjs-rsc-parser